sudoyashi/Joshis-Garage/_posts/2022-05-15-carbconversion.markdown

 Once the entire system is hooked up, we can almost start the car!

 Remember all other parts of your vehicle that utilize vacuum, think of your brake booster, charcoal emissions, vacuum-based systems like distributors, shift lights, and so on.
 There are many applications for the big air pump in your car we call the engine; therefore, the vacuum system needs to be completely sealed to be effective.
 Tracing a vacuum leak is quite difficult if you're not sure what happened.
 By using a smoke tester, you can push smoke through your vacuum system enough to see where a leak might occur!
 The smoke should reach the intake side of the fuel system, and if there are no more leaks, then you are all sealed from there.
 The hard part is getting there!

-## 4. Hook up parts of the old system
+## 4. Reinstall everything that isn't your fuel system

 This would mean anything that isn't part of the CIS.
 Engine control module, spark plugs, battery, etc.

 ## 5. Testing!
 Checks before the first start.

 To avoid damaging your engine you can temporarily disable the spark plugs by removing the center spark plug wire that goes to the distributor.
 At this moment, we do NOT want to fire the engine, we are checking for mechanical issues.

+- Check timeing
 - Prime your fuel pump, and fill the lines with fuel to get good pressure.
 Turn the car on and off to get fuel flowing through your fuel lines.
 Check for leaks.
 - Smoke the vacuum system, and double-check your vacuum system to see if there are any leaks.
 Smoke should only come out of your carburetors.
 Check for leaks.
 - Check your fuel pressure, be sure it's the correct fuel pressure for your carbs.
 If it's low, check your fuel filter and check for blockages or kinks in your hoses.
 If it's too high, you may need a regulator.